mikerrr/airflow-complex-dags/README.md

 dag_appmetrica_profiles.py: DAG for downloading profiles information from Yandex Appmetrica.
 Profiles volume is not big, so you can download all of them every time

 dag_appmetrica_installs.py: DAG for downloading installs (of monitored application) information from Yandex Appmetrica.
 There should exist special variable where last dowload time is stored.
 First time there is full download, next times - increment downloads.
-Also we delete duplicated in target table if any.
+Also we delete duplicated rows in target table if any.